kyma-project/telemetry-manager/docs/user/README.md

 ### Gateways

 The Traces and Metric feature each share the common approach of providing a gateway based on the [OTel Collector](https://opentelemetry.io/docs/collector/).
 It acts as a central point in the cluster to push data in the OTLP format.
-From here, the data gets enriched and filtered and then dispatched as defined in the indivisual Pipeline resources.
+From here, the data is enriched and filtered and then dispatched as defined in the individual Pipeline resources.

-For more information on the general gateway concept, see [Gateways](gateways.md).
+For more information, see [Gateways](gateways.md).

 ### Log Agent